simonhaddadgervais/portfolio-SAM-githubactions/README.md

           KeyType: "HASH"
 ```
 *
-The function is written in Python.
-Import the AWS SDK boto3, it's gonna get our table, update it by adding 1 to our 'visitor' attribute, and then return a json response containing our visitor count:
+I wrote the function in **Python**.
+I imported the AWS SDK `boto3`, to get to my table,
+update it by adding 1 to our 'visitor' attribute, and then return a json response containing my visitor count:

 ```py
 import json